DanielTomaCucu/crypto_Tracker/README.md

 # crypto_Tracker

-This project is a minimalistic replica of popular crypto tracking websites, leveraging APIs provided by Messari and widgets from TradingView to visualize and navigate cryptocurrency data.
+This project is a minimalistic replica of popular crypto tracking websites, like coinmarketcap and CoinGecko leveraging APIs provided by Messari and widgets from TradingView to visualize and navigate cryptocurrency data.

 # Overview
 The application fetches and displays real-time crypto data by making HTTP requests to the Messari APIs.
 Users can explore crypto price data, historical charts, and other relevant metrics in a manner similar to mainstream crypto tracking platforms.